When your placement comes to an end the thought of returning to University for final year can often bring up mixed feelings.

 1. Bring with you what’s been good

 Workloads do ramp up in the final year, so it really pays to be organised.
-Remember too if you need help with developing your academic and research skills, including dissertation writing, presenting, revision and critical thinking, the Academic Skills and Development (formerly SPLASH) team can help you.
+If you need help with developing your academic and research skills, including dissertation writing, presenting, revision and critical thinking, you can get support from our Academic Skills and Development Team.

-Can your work experience help inform your dissertation choice?
-If, what you were working on excited you can, you bring it into your studies?
+Enhanced knowledge and contacts– Can your work experience help inform your dissertation choice?
+If what you were working on excited you can you bring it into your studies?

 Will keeping in contact with colleagues and your company help keep you motivated and perhaps lead to work in that area?
 Make sure you connect with as many colleagues as possible on LinkedIn.